 The History Behind the Hauntings

-Much of the fun of Guilt Is a Ghost is the very real history woven into it.
+Much of the intrigue of Guilt Is a Ghost is the very real history woven into it.
 Two of the main characters, Harvard professor William James and Chief Inspector William B. Watts were real people as were the criminal cases Watts mentions.
 The books named can all be found, often online (though, sadly, I’ve never been able to find a copy of Vera’s Spirits Shouldn’t Sneeze: A Decade of Debunking Mediums).
 In addition, the layout of Boston’s streets and buildings is true to 1903.